Partial Solar Eclipse Viewing

 For Portland, the eclipse gets underway at 1:37 pm when the Moon makes first contact with the Sun.
 The maximum eclipse accords at 3:04 pm when the Moon covers 56 percent of the Sun's diameter at 26 degrees above the western horizon.
 The partial eclipse will end at 4:23 pm as the Moon exits.

 Do not view any of this eclipse without eye protection.
 Even during the partial eclipse, the Sun shines brightly enough to damage your eyes if the eclipse is observed without a protective filter.
 Use only an approved solar filter which blocks dangerous ultraviolet and infrared radiation as well as visible light.
+The special solar filter viewing glasses are available at the OMSI Science Store (503-797-4626).

 The last partial solar eclipse in Oregon was on May 20, 2012.
 After the October 23 eclipse, observers will have the good fortune to enjoy an even more spectacular eclipse; a total eclipse visible from most of Oregon, on August 21, 2017.